Argentina into World Cup semi-finals after penalty shootout win over Netherlands

 It set an extra-time period that tested the legs, and especially Dutch nerves.
 There was little football played but what there was saw a Martinez shot – of course – cannon off Virgil van Dijk and wide.
 Another effort was deflected over.
 Messi almost scored with a corner.
 Enzo Fernandez smashed the post from distance.

 It was as if Argentina knew emotional momentum would be with the Netherlands for penalties.
 They had just the man to reverse that.
-It wasn’t this time Messi.
+This time, it wasn’t Messi.

 Martinez, as he has done so often, saved two penalties brilliantly.
 The first was from Van Dijk.
 Messi rolled his in.
 Momentum was back with Argentina.